Posted By Alan Sackrin on December 18, 2014

 Rear-end accidents are some of the most common types of crashes that are filed with insurance companies today.
 Some are minor incidents; others are serious wrecks where people are seriously hurt or killed.

 Research done by the National Highway and Traffic Safety Administration, among others, confirms that most rear-end accidents happen because of certain dangers.
-Things that happen again and again; these include:
+Meaning, things that happen again and again; these include:

 - Tailgating, where the driver is driving too close to the car ahead of him;